Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 * Deploy the Azure components required to support your Function App
 * Deploy your Function App
 * Configure the Function App for use with Azure App Insights and Azure MySQL
-* Create a database table using MySQL Workbench for use with the example app
+* Create a database table for use with the example app

 ## Create a resource group